christophenne/trello2planka/README.md

 * Install dependencies with `npm install`.
 * Copy [sample-config.json](sample-config.json) to `config.json` and replace the sample values with your individual ones.
 * Download the Trello JSON Export of your board and put it to `trello-export.json` or something like that.
-* Start the Import with `npm run import-board -- --import-project-name="Trello Import" --file=trello-export.json`.
+* Start the Import with `npm run import-board --  --file=trello-export.json`.
 Of course you can also try it with the provided sample file first, by running `npm run import-sample-board`.

 ## Features